Feudal Graph Reinforcement Learning: Feudal Graph Reinforcement Learning

 \subsection{Graph-based Agent Representation}

-A structured agent with $K$ limbs can be represented as an undirected graph $\mathcal{G}_1$, where the subscript denotes the level in the hierarchy and will be explained in the next subsection.
-In this setup, each limb $i \in\{1, \dots, K\}$ is mapped to a node whose feature vector $\vs^t_i$ contains information regarding its state at time $t$, e.g. position, orientation, and velocity; an edge between two nodes is present if the corresponding limbs are connected.
-Each limb can be paired with an actuator and have an associated control action $\va^t_i$.
-Limbs with no associated action act as auxiliary nodes and account for the structural elements of the agent; in practice, representations of such nodes are simply not mapped to actions and are discarded in the final processing steps.
-Figure~\ref{extraction} provides an example of the graph extraction process for the `Humanoid' environment from MuJoCo, in which the \textit{torso} node acts as a simple hub for message passing.
-This graph representation is analogous to those exploited by \citet{wang2018nervenet}.
+A structured agent with $K$ limbs can be represented as an undirected graph $\mathcal{G}_1$.
+The subscript denotes the level in the hierarchy and will be contextualized in the next subsection.
+In this setup, each $i$-th limb with $i \in\{1, \dots, K\}$ is mapped to a node whose feature vector $\vs^t_i \in \gS$ contains information regarding its state at time $t$~(e.g., the position, orientation, and velocity of the node); an edge between two nodes indicates that the corresponding limbs are connected.
+Each limb can be paired with an actuator and outputs are associated with control actions $\va^t_i\in\gA$.
+Limbs with no associated action act as auxiliary hub nodes and simply account for the morphology of the agent; in practice, representations of such nodes are simply not mapped to actions and are discarded in the final processing steps. \autoref{fig:extraction} provides an example of the graph extraction process for the `Humanoid' environment from MuJoCo, in which the \textit{torso} node acts as a simple hub for message passing.